sharhaynes/Sign-Language-Text-to-Speech-Detector/README.md

 **Course:** COMP 3495 — Major Research Project in Computer Science

 ---
+## 🙏 Acknowledgements

+Portions of the data collection pipeline were adapted from the following tutorial and modified to suit the requirements of this project:

+- [Hand Tracking Tutorial by Murtaza's Workshop](https://youtu.be/wa2ARoUUdU8) — used as a basis for the Hand Detector module and webcam capture logic

+---
 ##  License

 This project is intended for academic purposes.
 Please contact the author before reuse.